-Paramedic Level Care
+Paramedic Level Out-of Hospital Care

 It's more than just a ride to the hospital when it's your medical emergency.
 The Emergency Medical Services (EMS) Division is a component of the Department of Public Safety, and the provider of "paramedic" level service to both the incorporated municipalities and unincorporated areas of New Castle County.
 New Castle County Paramedics are deployed from satellite EMS stations located throughout the county.